NICHD-BSPC/intro-rnaseq-hpc/README.md

-# Introduction to RNA-seq using high-performance computing (January 2025)
+# Introduction to RNA-seq using high-performance computing at NICHD
 ### Description

-This repository has teaching materials for a 9-week Introduction to RNA-sequencing data analysis workshop held at NICHD from Jan-March 2025.
+This repository has materials for an introduction to RNA-sequencing data analysis course.
 This workshop focuses on teaching basic computational skills to enable the effective use of an high-performance computing environment to implement an RNA-seq data analysis workflow.
-The first four and a half weeks includes an introduction to shell (bash) and shell scripting, running the RNA-seq workflow from FASTQ files to count data and covers best practice guidelines for RNA-seq experimental design and data organization/management.
+The first half of the course includes an introduction to shell (bash) and shell scripting, running the RNA-seq workflow from FASTQ files to count data and covers best practice guidelines for RNA-seq experimental design and data organization/management.
 The latter half covers differential expression analyses using DEseq2 and downstream analyses of those results.

 ### Learning Objectives